huaweicodelabs/harmonyos-codelabs/HwShare_OneHop/README.md

 许可 请参阅LICENSE文件以获得更多信息。

 What is it?
-This demo is used to obtain device information stored in the smart home and NFC tag by using touch and touch, and use the information to connect the device through Bluetooth to control the device.
-In addition, you can share the control page with other phones through Huawei Share, so that the sharing recipient can connect to the device and control the device.
+This demo is used to obtain device information stored in the NFC tag of a smart home by using touch and touch, and use the information to connect the device through Bluetooth to control the device.
+In addition, Huawei shares FAs with other mobile phones so that the sharing receiver can connect and control the devices.

 Installation requirements • Install DevEco Studio • Set up the DevEco Studio development environment.The DevEco Studio development environment needs to depend on the network environment.
 It needs to be connected to the network to ensure the normal use of the tool.The development environment can be configured according to the following two situations 1.If you can directly access the Internet, just download the HarmonyOS SDK 2.If the network cannot access the Internet directly, it can be accessed through a proxy server • Generate secret key and apply for certificate